Factbox: Key figures in South African President Ramaphosa's first cabinet

 Hanekom was one of the most vocal critics of Zuma and was sacked as tourism minister last year after publicly calling for his removal.

-(Compiled by Tiisetso Motsoeneng and Joe Brock; Editing by James Macharia and Catherine Evans)
+(Compiled by Tiisetso Motsoeneng and Joe Brock; Editing by James Macharia and Raissa Kasolowsky)